helium/HIP/0116-oui-additional-address-space-reshuffle.md

 ## Summary

-Network operators leveraging Helium must provision an Organizationally Unique Identifier (OUI) to bring devices onto the network.
+Network operators leveraging Helium LoRaWAN must provision an Organizationally Unique Identifier (OUI) to bring devices onto the network.
 Along with the OUI, operators without their own NetID must also purchase a block of device addresses (DevAddr) to assign to devices.
 The cost of purchasing a block of 8 DevAddr is currently $800 USD.
 This proposal seeks to reduce the cost of purchasing a block of 8 DevAddr to $100 USD.

 The [Helium OUI Documentation](https://docs.helium.com/iot/run-an-lns/buy-an-oui) fully details the current costs and processes.